Abd Allah ibn Salam: Early years

-Abdullah ibn Salam lived a peaceful and gentle life but he was serious, purposeful and organized in the way he spent his time.
+Abdullah ibn Salam lived a peaceful life but was serious, purposeful and organized in the way he spent his time.
 For a fixed period each day, he would worship, teach and preach in the synagogue.

 Then he would spend some time in his orchard, looking after date palms, pruning and pollinating.
 Thereafter, to increase his understanding and knowledge of his religion, he would devote himself to the study of the Torah.

-In this study, it is said he was particularly struck by some verses of the Torah which dealt with the coming of a prophet who would complete the message of previous prophets.
+In his study, it is said he was particularly struck by some verses of the Torah which dealt with the coming of a prophet who would complete the message of previous prophets.
 Abdullah ibn Salam therefore took an immediate and keen interest when he heard reports of the appearance of a prophet in Mecca.
 He used to stop at certain passages in the Torah and ponder a long time upon the news therein of the prophet who was to appear to complete the Message of all the prophets before him.
 The more he read the more he became convinced that the foretold prophet was Muhammad who appeared among his people in Mecca.

-Conversion of Abdullah
+Conversion of Abd Allah

 In 622, Muhammad left Mecca for Medina.
-When he reached Medina and stopped at Quba, a man came rushing into the city, calling out to people and announcing the arrival of Muhammad.
-On hearing the news, Abdullah ibn Salam exclaimed the Shahadah (Testimony of faith that there is only one God and Muhammad is His Messenger) and told his aunt, who was sitting nearby: "Aunt, he is really, by God, the brother of Moses and follows his religion".
-Tradition recounts Abdullah's early life in his own words:"When I heard of the appearance of the Messenger of God (peace be upon him) I began to make enquiries about his name, his genealogy, his characteristics, his time and place and I began to compare this information with what is contained in our books.
-From these enquiries, I became convinced about the authenticity of his prophethood and I affirmed the truth of his mission.
-However, I concealed my conclusions from the Jews.
-I held my tongue.
+When he reached Medina and stopped at Quba, a man came rushing into the city, calling out to people and announcing the arrival of Muhammad and supposedly told his aunt, who was sitting nearby: "Aunt, he is really the brother of Moses, by God, and follows his religion".
+Tradition recounts Abdullah's early life in his own words:

-Then came the day when the Prophet, peace be upon him, left Makkah and headed for Yathrib.
-When he reached Yathrib and stopped at Quba, a man came rushing into the city, calling out to people and announcing the arrival of the Prophet.

-At that moment, I was at the top of a palm tree doing some work.
-My aunt, Khalidah bint Al-Harith, was sitting under the tree.
-On hearing the news, I shouted: “Allahu Akbar!
-Allahu Akbar!”
-(God is Great!
-God is Great!)